Table of Contents

 17. Lhasa Apso

-Another of the ancient dog breeds that hails from the monasteries of Tibet, the Lhasa Apso, surprisingly, was a watchdog for palaces and monasteries.
+Surprisingly another of the ancient dog breeds that hail from the monasteries of Tibet, the Lhasa Apso, was a watchdog for palaces and monasteries.

 Friendly and affectionate, they do great in houses with kids and, usually, other pets.

 Like the watchdogs they are, they love to set the alarm – bark.
-Their long coats need quite a bit of acare and grooming.
+Their long coats need quite a bit of care and grooming.

-These tiny dogs are easy to handle and good for first time dog owners.
+These tiny dogs are easy to handle and good for first-time dog owners.
 They do well with apartment life.

 The ancient breeding of these canines as royal sacred animals led to them having a similar attitude.

 19. Italian Greyhound

 Their short hair makes them quick to bathe and easy to groom.